 If your gumbo turns out too watery, you can try adding a mixture of equal parts flour and water called a roux.
 To do this, heat some oil in a separate pan, then gradually whisk in the flour until it forms a paste.
 Cook this roux for a few minutes to remove the raw flour taste, then gradually whisk in some of the watery gumbo until it thickens.
 Once the roux is well incorporated, you can add it back to the main pot and continue simmering until desired thickness is reached.

-See also How many minutes per pound to cook standing rib roast
+See also How to cook a spoon roast in convection oven

 Is there a way to thicken gumbo without using a roux?